-- Explain that the goal of this session is to remember the important events that have negatively affected their community/village.
-For this session, "events" mean any disaster events-such as floods, droughts, storms and other crises (including mass demolition of informal settlements, violent conflict, people being displaced). - Explain that these events will be "revisited" to share experiences and details.
-By the end of this session, a timeline for the community will be developed, based on their collective memories of important events. - Explain that sharing experiences and making this timeline should help the community be better prepared for the negative impact of future events. - Remind them to stay focused on their community.
-They should not focus on events that happened at the country or regional level that did not affect them. - Make sure that participants understand key words and concepts-such as "hazard" and "vulnerability" before doing the activity.

-3. Create the Social Memory of Events Timeline

-- Show the participants a flipchart with a horizontal line across the middle. - Draw a point on the line and explain that the point marks the current year. - Ask the participants to think about the most important events in the community in the past 5-20 years or as far back as they can remember.
-Important historic events include: - Disasters from natural hazards-such as floods, cyclones, earthquakes or tsunamis - Other crises-such as violent conflict, the internal displacement or large numbers of people, or rapid spread of infectious diseases
+- Everyone has an important job today.
+They are here to speak for all the other people in the community who are not here.
+It is important that they imagine what it was like for those people during past disaster events.
+This means their ideas and opinions and questions mean a lot.
+Thank them in advance for doing this good and important work. - Explain that today's session may cause painful memories for some people.
+These memories can cause strong emotions and distress.
+Tell them they are free to step out of the session and leave the room.
+If at any time they want support or are not feeling well, they should tell one of the staff.3 - 2.
+Explain the objectives of the session - Explain that the goal of this session is to remember the important events that have negatively affected their community/ village.
+For this session, "events" mean any disaster events such as floods, droughts, storms, and other crises such as mass demolition of informal settlements, violent conflict, people being displaced. - Explain that these events will be "revisited", to share experiences and details.
+By the end of this session, a timeline of the community will be developed, based on their collective memories of important events. - Explain that sharing experiences and making this timeline should help the community be better prepared for the negative impact of future events. - Remind them to stay focused on their community.
+They should not focus on events that happened at the country or regional level and did not affect them. - Make sure that participants understand key words and concepts such as "hazard", and "vulnerability" before doing the activity. - 3.
+Create the Social Memory of Events Timeline - Show the participants a flipchart paper with a horizontal line across the middle of it - Draw a point on the line and explain that the point marks the current year - Ask the participants to think about the most important events in the community in the past 5 - 20 years or as far back as they can remember.
+Important historic events include: - Disasters from natural hazards such as floods, cyclones, earthquakes, or tsunamis - Other crises such as violent conflict, the internal displacement or large numbers of people, or rapid spread of infectious diseases

-Sample Illustration4
+Sample Illustration